Title V Maternal and Child Health Block Grant

 2011-2015 Title V Needs Assessment

 Every five years, California completes a statewide needs assessment of the health status and system capacity for the entire maternal, child and adolescent health population.
 In addition to satisfying federal requirements, the needs assessment identifies priorities that will guide MCAH and CMS through 2015.

 Prior to submitting California’s Title V Annual Application/Report, the public is invited to provide comment on an abridged draft.
 This stakeholder input ensures that the MCAH Program is responsive to the needs of California’s diverse population.
-The period to provide comment to the current draft document is currently closed.
-Please e-mail your comments to CaliforniaTitleV@cdph.ca.gov to receive alerts for future comment periods or unsubscribe, please contact CaliforniaTitleV@cdph.ca.gov.
+The period to provide comment to the current draft document is currently open until June 6, 2014.
+Please e-mail your comments to CaliforniaTitleV@cdph.ca.gov.
+To receive alerts for future updates or unsubscribe, please contact CaliforniaTitleV@cdph.ca.gov.

 Guiding Frameworks for the MCAH Program

 The Life Course Framework seeks to explain persistent differences in maternal and infant health across racial/ethnic groups, despite improvement in clinical care.
 Viewing health through a life course perspective highlights the influence of chronic stress on health and of experiences during sensitive developmental periods on health outcomes later in life.